If my undergraduate GPA is less than 3.0, will my application still be reviewed?*

-Any exceptions to the established GPA and GRE minimum criteria or any other admissions criteria, are made at faculty discretion and grounded on faculty's overall assessment of the applicant and their credentials (e.g., demonstrated record of scholarship and/or specialized research training, strength of the applicant's prior academic training/institution, strength of applicant's letters of recommendation, and previous clinical experience.
+Any exceptions to the established GPA minimum criteria or any other admissions criteria, are made at faculty discretion and grounded on faculty's overall assessment of the applicant and their credentials (e.g., demonstrated record of scholarship and/or specialized research training, strength of the applicant's prior academic training/institution, strength of applicant's letters of recommendation, and previous clinical experience.

 Are scholarships and/or funding available?